Kozea/CairoSVG/test/README.rst

 your distribution).

-Last but not least, you have to install ``tinycss``, ``cssselect``, ``lxml`` and ``pystacia`` to make the CSS- and raster-related tests pass correctly.
+Last but not least, you have to install ``tinycss``, ``cssselect``, ``lxml`` and ``pillow`` to make the CSS- and raster-related tests pass correctly.